-The artists can promote their projects through NIKAMOWIN, with no barriers as to territory or musical genre.
+Artists can promote their projects through NIKAMOWIN, with no barriers as to territory or musical genre.

 The MN team travels through the territory, including remote areas, to meet with Indigenous songwriters and musicians in their community or city, offering them free music and video recording services and developing various projects with them.
 MN is a stepping stone to a musical career, and numerous artists have launched their musical careers through a collaboration with MN.

 Through its workshops for recording and skills development, MN has weaved invaluable ties and developed a network of artists whose genre-spanning musical creations today form one of the most comprehensive repertoires in Canada, available on the NIKAMOWIN platform.
 Traditional drum ensembles; folk, pop and rock singers; rappers; DJs; classical musicians; jazz musicians...
-The diversity of this repetoire reflects that of Indigenous cultures.
+The diversity of this repertoire reflects that of Indigenous cultures.

-MN is a producer and collaborator of shows and events featuring numerous artists from its network, and supports Indigenous cultural representation.
+MN is a producer and collaborator of shows and events featuring numerous artists from its network and supports Indigenous cultural representation.
 MN's big flagship concert event, NIKAMOTAN MTL, is held each summer as part of the Présence autochtone / First Peoples festival at Montreal's Place des Festivals.
 The annual show showcases the rising stars of traditional and indie Indigenous music.
 It is a collision of musical worlds that gathers together artists from disparate musical and cultural backgrounds.
 The third edition, NIKAMOTAN MTL – nicto, will take place in August 2019.

 All royalties from musical projects are shared by the artists and MN.
-The organization's revenues are reinvested into its community-based recording activities in order to ensure the continuity and development of new and emerging musical talent.
+The organization's revenues are reinvested into its community-based recording activities in order to ensure the continuity and development of new and emerging musical talents.